-Originally suggested for Colorado, the name "Idaho" was used for a steamship which traveled the Columbia River.
+Name: Originally suggested for Colorado, the name "Idaho" was used for a steamship which traveled the Columbia River.
 With the discovery of gold on the Clearwater River in 1860, the dig- gings began to be called the Idaho mines.
 "Idaho" is a coined or invented word, and is not a derivation of an Indian phrase "E Dah Hoe (How)" supposedly meaning "gem of the mountains."

-The "Gem State"

-"Esto Perpetua" (Let it be perpetual)

-1805, the last of the 50 states to be sighted

-March 4, 1863, act signed by President Lincoln

-July 3, 1890, 43rd state to join the Union
+Nickname: The "Gem State" Motto: "Esto Perpetua" (Let it be perpetual) Discovered By Europeans: 1805, the last of the 50 states to be sighted Organized as Territory: March 4, 1863, act signed by President Lincoln Entered Union: July 3, 1890, 43rd state to join the Union Official State Language: English

-English